Our real world problem

 If failure is referred as failing to see the projected return on investment, then the failure rate is 70% to 80%.
 However, if failure is defined as declaring a projection and then falling short of meeting it, then the failure rate is a whopping 90% to 95%.
 (Professor Shikhar Ghosh, Management Practice, Harvard Business School)

-The failure rate of companies failing and shutting down every year is staggeringly high.
+The rate of companies failing and shutting down every year is staggeringly high.

 This is why we are sharing our findings to encourage our audience (such as students, aspiring entrepreneurs, researchers, investors, and so on) to learn from past failures so that we can reduce costly mistakes and make data-informed decisions.

-From our database, we investigated 150 startups and did a simple descriptive analysis to have an overview understanding of their top 30 reasons for failure.
-We also aim to regularly update the statistics in order to discover meaningful patterns so we can draw educational insights from our analyses.
+From our database, we did a simple descriptive analysis on 150 startups to understand why startups shut down.
+We also aim to regularly update the descriptive analysis in order to discover meaningful patterns and draw educational insights from our analyses.

-First, we created a glossary of business failures that includes business terminologies and definitions commonly used by entrepreneurs and investors to classify our reasons for failure.
+First, we created a glossary of business failures that includes business terminologies and definitions commonly used by entrepreneurs and investors to classify our reasons for shutdown.

-Second, we examined each companies’ post-mortem analyses to identify their multiple reasons for failure.
+Second, we examined each companies’ post-mortem analyses to identify their multiple reasons for shutdown.

 calculated percentage % = [(numbers of specific failure reason) divided by (total number for companies examined)] multiplied by 100